csjpeter/includer/README.md

 ## Overview

 The includer application is a C++ program designed to process input streams and handle specific commands embedded within the stream.
-It supports commands for including files, handling template heads and tails, and splitting the stream processing.
+It supports commands for including files and templates (in single file) having head and tail separated by a split command.

 ## Features